ExpressAI/DataLab/docs/add_new_datasets.md

 `https://drive.google.com/uc?id=ID=download`

-You can get `ID' from the link of `sharing to any`, for example, we can know `ID` is: `1t-2aRCGru5yJzpJ-o4uB6UmHbNRzNfIb` from
+You can get `ID` from the link of `sharing to any`, for example, we can know `ID` is: `1t-2aRCGru5yJzpJ-o4uB6UmHbNRzNfIb` from

 `https://drive.google.com/file/d/1t-2aRCGru5yJzpJ-o4uB6UmHbNRzNfIb/view?usp=sharing`, so finally, we have